Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/features.md

 **Note:** You may have spotted that content children are given as `DynamicContentChild`-arrays.
 Each `DynamicContentChild` consists of the `ComponentRef`, the selector and the `HookValue` of the component, as well as all of its own content children, again given as a `DynamicContentChild` array.
 It is therefore a hierarchical list of all content children, not a flat one.

-**Also:** As normal, make sure to still include an `<ng-content>` block in each parent component so Angular knows where to render the child content.

 ## Change detection

 Dynamically-loaded components are connected to Angular change detection and will be checked when it is triggered like any other part of the app.
 Setting `ChangeDetectionStrategy.OnPush` on them to limit change detection will work as well.

 The input and output bindings you assign to hooks are checked and updated on every change detection run, which mirrors Angular's default behaviour.
 This way, if you bind a context property to an input and that property changes, the corresponding component will automatically be updated with the new value for the input and trigger ` ngOnChanges()`.

 Alternatively, you can also set the option `updateOnPushOnly` to `true` to only update the bindings when the context object changes by reference (see [OutletOptions](#64-outletoptions)).